 Wolfpack show they belong with ACC elite

 The fans haven't had many reasons to rush the court in Raleigh over the last 20 years.
-Once a program of national relevance that captured national titles in 1974 and 1983 and gave the ACC its greatest player of all-time (David Thompson) 1970s, Wolfpack basketball hasn't registered on the radar for some time.
+Once a program of national relevance that captured national titles in 1974 and 1983 and gave the ACC one of its greatest players of all-time (David Thompson), Wolfpack basketball hasn't registered on the radar for some time.

-The program largely floundered after Jim Valvano stepped down in 1990, but NC State basketball is back, at least in 2013 it is.
+The program largely floundered after Jim Valvano stepped down in 1990, but NC State basketball is back, at least, in 2013, as the Wolfpack improved to 14-2 overall, and 3-0 in the ACC for the first time since 1989.

-Duke (15-1, 2-1 ACC) didn't have injured senior forward Ryan Kelly, which coach Mike Krzyzewski said hurt the Devils on Saturday in their defensive transition as much as anything else, but the Devils still gave the valiant effort expected of a top-ranked team determined to keep its perch.
+Duke (15-1, 2-1 ACC) didn't have injured senior forward Ryan Kelly, which coach Mike Krzyzewski said hurt the Devils in their defensive transition as much as anything else on Saturday, but the Devils still gave the valiant effort expected of a top-ranked team determined to keep its perch.
 But the Devils met a match in the Wolfpack that was better on this day and may be better as a whole moving forward.

 How many teams shoot above than 50 percent against Duke?
 NC State did, converting on 50.8 percent of its field goal attempts.
 What about 50 percent form beyond the arc?
-The Pack made half of their 8 3-point attempts, including two catch-and-shoot pops from Wood that helped establish NCSU's early offensive balance.
+The Wolfpack made half of their 8 3-point attempts, including two catch-and-shoot pops from Wood that helped establish NC State's early offensive balance.

-Lorenzo Brown ran NC State's offense as it was designed against the stingy Devils, and finished the afternoon with 12 points and 13 assists against four turnovers against a defense designed to keep playmakers from making plays.
+Lorenzo Brown ran NC State's offense as it was designed against the stingy Devils, and finished the afternoon with 12 points and 13 assists against four turnovers vs. a defense designed to keep playmakers from going off

-NC State, which is 14-2 and improved to 3-0 in the ACC for the first time since 1989, got 25 points, six rebounds and not one minute of bewilderment from junior forward C.J.
+NC State got 25 points, six rebounds and not one minute of bewilderment from junior forward C.J.
 Leslie.
 He was dialed in all day, never once wavering.
-He epitomized the Pack's mental strength.

 "I told him after the game that was a grown man's game," NC State coach Mark Gottfried said.
 "He controlled the backboard and made his mind up he was going to get every rebound.
 We had a timeout where I challenged the rest of the guys, and I said, ‘Is anybody else going to get one?'
 And Richard said, ‘Don't worry about it, coach, I'll get ‘em all.'